 Fuel for petrol engines

 Only use unleaded fuel that complies with European standard EN 228 or E DIN 51626-1 or equivalent.

-The engine is capable of running with fuel that contains up to 10% ethanol (e.g. named E10).
+Your engine is capable of running with E10 fuel that fulfills these standards.
+E10 fuel contains up to 10% bioethanol.